- Solid Wall Construction Certified Breakaway

 Requirements for enclosures are:

-Per the county Erosion Response Plan, the enclosure is limited to 299 square feet or fewer.
+Per the county Erosion Response Plan, the enclosure is limited to 299 square feet or less.

-The enclosure will be constructed with engineer-certified, non-supporting breakaway walls, lattice work, or insect screening.
+The enclosure will be constructed with engineer-certified, non-supporting breakaway walls.

 [NFIP definition of breakaway walls: “a wall that is not part of the structural support of the building and is intended through its design and construction to collapse under specified lateral loading forces, without causing damage to the elevated portion of the building or supporting foundation system” (See FEMA Publication TB-9A, August 2008, page 32.)]

 The enclosure will be constructed with flood resistant materials and not have a finished interior.

 The enclosure will only be used for parking vehicles, storage, or building access.
 No habitable or recreational use of an enclosure will be permitted.

 Utilities and attendant equipment shall not be attached on, passed through, or be located along breakaway walls.
 (See FEMA Publication TB-9, Page 26 for additional information.)

 Garage doors are NOT exempt from the NFIP requirement to be breakaway.

 Partial-height breakaway walls do NOT meet NFIP requirements.